Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 The strong bond with clients has stood the test of time and engendered a high degree of mutual understanding and cooperation.
 Most financial experts were wrong when the microfinance portfolio showed better-than-expected post-Covid portfolio indicators following the moratorium period mandated by the Central Bank.

-Today, the microfinance sector partners with the government to roll out various social programs, from Shishu loans under the Mudra program to Pradhan Mantri Svanidhi.
-The importance of the sector was recognized by the Prime Minister in his speech at the United Nations General Assembly, describing it as a tool for promoting women's entrepreneurship.
+Today, the microfinance sector is partnering with the government to roll out various social programs, from Shishu loans under the Mudra program to Pradhan Mantri Svanidhi.
+The importance of the sector was recognized by the Prime Minister in his speech at the United Nations General Assembly, calling it an instrument for promoting women's entrepreneurship.

 __________________________________________________________